 Burnt Coat Harbor Island Light

-The enchanting Burnt Coat Harbor Lighthouse (sometimes called the Swan’s Island Lighthouse) is still a working lighthouse and a beacon to the local lobster boats in the area.
+The enchanting Burnt Coat Harbor Lighthouse (sometimes called the Swan’s Island Lighthouse) is still a working Maine lighthouse and a beacon to the local lobster boats in the area.
 In addition to gorgeous views of the ocean, you will find 2 miles of walking trails and access to two beaches.
-This is a unique and picturesque lighthouse with lots of things to do on y0ur visit, including climbing to the top of the lighthouse.
-And it’s all free of charge!
+This is a unique and picturesque lighthouse in Maine with lots of things to do on your visit, including climbing to the top of the lighthouse.

 Isle au Haut (Robinson Point) Light